 Pasquill operates a strict sourcing policy to only procure timber from ‘legal’ and ‘legal and sustainable’ sources.
-To view the latest policies please go to our Accreditations page.
+View our Environmental Timber Policy here.
 We have a continual audit process for Chain of Custody at all our production sites to enable our customers to conform to CPET regulations and government and large contractor procurement criteria.
-Currently we are able to offer PEFC Roof Trusses and Glulam made from sustainable timber.
+Currently we are able to offer PEFC™ Roof Trusses and Glulam made from sustainable timber.

-Pasquill also hold FSCTM certification for I-Beams, Glulam and sheet materials.
+Pasquill also hold FSC® certification for I-beams and sheet materials.

 As the world leader in designing, manufacturing and distributing construction materials, we are committed to meeting some of the most fundamental challenges faced by the world today.
 These are: